christinaheinze/loco-lib/index.md

 # Preprocessing package
 The preprocessing package can be used to

-* center and/or scale the features and/or the response to have zero mean and unit variance
+* center and/or scale the features and/or the response to have zero mean and unit variance, using [Spark MLlib](http://spark.apache.org/docs/1.2.1/mllib-guide.html)'s [`StandardScaler`](http://spark.apache.org/docs/1.2.1/mllib-feature-extraction.html#standardscaler).
-* convert text files of various formats to the case classes `DataPoint` (needed for LOCO) or `LabeledPoint` (needed for the Spark machine learning library MLlib)
-* save the data files in serialised format using the Kryo serialisation library
+* save data files in serialised format using the Kryo serialisation library.
+This code follows the example from @phatak-dev provided [here](http://blog.madhukaraphatak.com/kryo-disk-serialization-in-spark/).
+* convert text files of the formats "libsvm", "comma", and "space" (see examples under [options](#options)) to object files with RDDs containing elements of type
+	- `DataPoint` (needed for LOCO, see details [below](#datapoint))
+	- [`LabeledPoint`](http://spark.apache.org/docs/1.3.0/api/scala/index.html#org.apache.spark.mllib.regression.LabeledPoint) (needed for the algorithms provided in Spark's machine learning library MLlib)
+	- `Array[Double]` where the first entry is the response, followed by the features

+## Data Structures
+The preprocessing package defines two case classes LOCO relies on:

+### DataPoint
+The case class `DataPoint` that is modelled after MLlib's [`LabeledPoint`](http://spark.apache.org/docs/1.3.0/api/scala/index.html#org.apache.spark.mllib.regression.LabeledPoint):
+{% highlight Scala %}
+case class DataPoint(label: Double, features: breeze.linalg.Vector[Double])
+{% endhighlight %}
+### FeatureVector
+The case class `FeatureVector` contains all observations of a particular variable as a vector in the field `observations`.
+The field `index` serves as an identifier for the feature vector.
+{% highlight Scala %}
+case class FeatureVector(index : Int, observations: breeze.linalg.Vector[Double])
+{% endhighlight %}

 ## Example